Bit-Nation/BITNATION-Pangea-mobile/Readme.md

 - PLEASE prefix your commit's with a topic like this: `[git] blacklisted .idea`
 - Write test's for your code

+### Tools & Framework's
+- We are using [Native Base](https://nativebase.io/) to build an UI that has the native design of Android and IOS (depending on where you use the app).
+If you plan to contribute make sure to checkout what they are providing to avoid unnecessary work.

 ### Run the project

 1. We are using yarn for the development so run `yarn` to install the dependencies